authzed/docs/docs/guides/validation-and-testing.md

 2:24PM INF grpc server started listening addr=:50052 network=tcp prefix=readonly-grpc workers=0
 ```

-The file format of the schema and test relationship data is the same as that used by the validation tooling discussed above.
+The file format of the schema and test relationship data is the same as that used by the [validation tooling].

+[validation tooling]: #validation-of-schema-changes

 [SpiceDB]: https://github.com/authzed/spicedb